Sexual Assault and Sexual Harassment (SASH) Prevention and Response Policy

 - AC will review the report and any agreed courses of action with the Complainant before the matter is closed.

-- The Complainant may contact the AC SASH Officer regarding the report at any time.
+- The Complainant may contact the AC SASH Taskforce regarding the report at any time.

 Interim Protection Measures